 Dehydration impairs your cognitive abilities.
-It strains your brain, producing mild to intense headaches, creative blockage, and a hell of a bad time.
+It strains your brain, producing mild to intense headaches, creative blockage, and a hell of a bad sensation.

 Turns out, up to 75% of Americans are likely dehydrated.
 Think of what the world would look like if we all just drank a little work water.

 It helps to think of water as a supplement.
 You take it hard and fast, like a pill.
-Down a cup or two with each break you take.
-As you rehydrate, you'll also rejuvenate your mind and body.
+Down a cup or two with each break you take - yep, it's even time efficient.
+As you drink water, you'll also feel in fresh spirits and rejuvenate your mind and body.
 Source

 #12 Kick a bad habit

-Life without these guilty pleasures, after a while, will produce a sense of rejuvenation - and make you healthier!
+Days without these guilty pleasures, after a while, will produce a sense of rejuvenation - and make you live in a salubrious zest!
 So, make sure you’re giving your best to get rid of bad habits.

 #13 Focus on essentials

 Have you ever felt so slammed with work you couldn’t process most things happening around you?
-Well, it’s possible you got clutter invaded.
+Well, it’s possible that this time you got clutter invaded.

 Then stop, and think - what do you really need to do, and what is just adding fuel to the fire?
 Finally, slowly start to eliminate and keep the essentials.